Tina Weaver

 Tina Weaver is a British journalist and former National Newspaper editor.

-Weaver started her career at the South West News Service, then worked for the Sunday People from 1989 to 1992 becoming Chief Reporter before spending a year at the Daily Mirror.
-She then joined Today.
-In 1994, she was named Reporter of the Year for exposing Michael Jackson's relationship with young boys.
-When Today closed, Weaver moved to the Daily Mirror as Head of Features under Piers Morgan.
-She became Deputy Editor in 1998.
-In 1999 she launched and edited the Mirror's magazine, M.

-M won Newspaper Supplement of the Year within months of launch for its 'innovative and highly targeted style'.
+Weaver began her journalism career at the South West News Service before joining the Sunday People in 1989.
+During her time there she became Chief Reporter.
+After a brief period at the Daily Mirror. she moved to the national newspaper Today.
+In 1994, she was named Reporter of the Year for her investigative reporting of Michael Jackson's relationship with young boys.
+After Today closed, Weaver returned to the Daily Mirror as Head of Features under editor Piers Morgan.
+She was promoted to deputy editor in 1998.
+In 1999 she launched and edited the Mirror's magazine, M. which quickly received industry recognition, winning Newspaper Supplement of the Year for its 'innovative and highly targeted editorial style'.